 In the anime, Nando and Riley both have very nice hats.

 Pokémon usually don't have Nice Hats, but Tyson's Meowth (the ace of his team) had a cowboy hat (with matching boots).
 Team Rocket's Meowth considered getting a hat of his own while watching it battle, being so impressed with its power.

-The various other mangas don't fall short of them either.
-Phantom Thief Pokémon 7 has Rocco's top hat; Pokémon RéBURST has Ryouga's signature hat (of which he keeps a huge amount of spares), Yappy's straw hat, and Sabin's witch-like hat.
+The various other manga don't fall short of them either.
+Phantom Thief Pokémon 7 has Rocco's top hat.
+Pokémon RéBURST has Ryouga's signature hat (of which he keeps a huge amount of spares), Yappy's straw hat, and Sabin's witch-like hat.

 In The Prince of Tennis, one of Ryoma's trademarks is his Nice White Cap.
 Sanada has his contrasting Nice Black Cap, Kaidoh uses a Nice Bandanna (or several), Wakato from the anime also uses a Nice White Cap, and the Kisarazu twins started using Nice Headgear (a white cap for Ryo, a red headband for Atsushi) after an accidental Twin Switch.